What Do Mormons and Muslims Have in Common? In casting doubt on whether...

 T: 617.353.4465; F: 617.358.3087

 Kecia Ali (Ph.D., Religion, Duke University) teaches a range of classes on Islam.
 Her research focuses on Islamic law; women and gender; ethics; and biography.
-Her books include Sexual Ethics and Islam: Feminist Reflections on Qur’an, Hadith, and Jurisprudence (2006), Marriage and Slavery in Early Islam (2010), Imam Shafi‘i: Scholar and Saint (2011), and The Lives of Muhammad (2014), about modern Muslim and non-Muslim biographies of Islam’s prophet.
-She has also co-edited the revised edition of A Guide for Women in Religion, which provides guidance for careers in religious studies and theology (forthcoming 2014).
+Her books include Sexual Ethics and Islam: Feminist Reflections on Qur’an, Hadith, and Jurisprudence (2006, expanded ed.
+2016), Marriage and Slavery in Early Islam (2010), Imam Shafi‘i: Scholar and Saint (2011), and The Lives of Muhammad (2014), about modern Muslim and non-Muslim biographies of Islam’s prophet.
+She co-edited the revised edition of A Guide for Women in Religion, which provides guidance for careers in religious studies and theology (2014).

 Ali held research and teaching fellowships at Brandeis University and Harvard Divinity School before joining the BU faculty in 2006.
-She is active in the American Academy of Religion and currently serves as President of the Society for the Study of Muslim Ethics.
+She is active in the American Academy of Religion, where she co-chairs the Islam, Gender, Women program unit and holds a seat on the Board as Status Committee Director.
+She served from 2014-2016 as President of the Society for the Study of Muslim Ethics.

 Sexual Ethics and Islam: Feminist Reflections on Qur’an, Hadith, and Jurisprudence